Pat Benatar: Career beginnings

-Benatar quit her job to pursue a singing career after being inspired by a Liza Minnelli concert she saw in Richmond, Virginia.
-Benatar had a gig at a Holiday Inn and got a job as a singing waitress at a nightclub named the Roaring Twenties.
+Benatar quit her job as a bank teller to pursue a singing career after being inspired by a Liza Minnelli concert she saw in Richmond, Virginia.
+Benatar had a gig at a Holiday Inn and was hired as a singing waitress at a nightclub named the Roaring Twenties.
 At the Roaring Twenties, she met and formed a duo with pianist Phil Coxon, which soon expanded to a ten-person lounge band called Coxon's Army, a regular at Sam Miller's basement club.
 The band gained in popularity and was the subject of a never-aired PBS special; its bassist Roger Capps was later the original bass player for the Pat Benatar Band.
 The period also yielded Benatar's first single: "Day Gig" (1974), written and produced by Coxon and given a limited local release.
 Her last significant gig in Richmond was a two-hour performance at Thomas Jefferson High School.

 Dennis was discharged from the Army and the couple moved to New York in May 1975 so Benatar could pursue a singing career.
 She performed at an amateur night at the comedy club Catch a Rising Star in New York.
 Benatar's rendition of Judy Garland's "Rock-a-Bye Your Baby With a Dixie Melody" earned her a callback by club owner Rick Newman, who then became her manager; Benatar became a regular performer at Catch a Rising Star for the next three years.
 In late 1975, she landed the part of Zephyr in Harry Chapin's futuristic rock musical, The Zinger, which ran for a month in 1976 at the Performing Arts Foundation's (PAF) Playhouse in Huntington Station, Long Island.

 Halloween 1977 proved a pivotal night in Benatar's early, spandexed stage persona.
 She entered a Halloween contest at the Cafe Figaro in Greenwich Village dressed as a character from the film Cat-Women of the Moon.
 Later that evening, Benatar went onstage at Catch a Rising Star still in costume.
 Between appearances at Catch a Rising Star, she recorded commercial jingles for Pepsi-Cola and a number of regional brands.
 Benatar headlined New York City's Tramps nightclub over four days in spring 1978, where her performance was heard by representatives from several record companies.
 Benatar was signed to Chrysalis Records by co-founder Terry Ellis the following week.
 She and Dennis divorced shortly after, although Benatar kept his surname.